OluremiJaiyeola/Capstone_Project/README.md

 ## Data Cleaning and Preparation
 ---
 This is where some lines of codes, queries and DAX Expressions are used during the analysis.
 At the initial stage, some cleaning and preparations were performed:
-- Loading data and ainspection
+- Loading data and inspection
 - Cleaning the data
 - Removing the duplicates
-- Creating Pivot tables for each visualization
+- Handling missing variables

+## Data Sourses
+---
+The main soources for this data anaylsis are the "Sales Data.csv" and "Customer Data.csv" which are open source datasets which are available for free download from online repositories like Kaggle, FRED or other similar platforms.

 ## Tools Used
 ---
-- Microsoft Excel
+- Microsoft Excel: Employed for data cleaning and visualization
-- STructured Query Language (SQL)
+- STructured Query Language (SQL): For data cleaning through queries
-- Power Business Intelligence (Power BI)
+- Power Business Intelligence (Power BI): For both data cleaning and visualization.

 ## Exploratory Data Analysis
 ---